 In photoallergy, an allergic reaction causes redness, scaling, itching, and sometimes blisters and spots that resemble hives.
 This type of reaction can be caused by aftershave lotions, sunscreens, and sulfonamides.
 Substances that cause photoallergy are capable of doing so only after the person has been exposed to both the substance and sunlight (because sunlight is what makes the substance capable of triggering photoallergy).
 Photoallergic reactions can affect areas of skin that have not been exposed to the sun.
 They usually develop 24 to 72 hours after sun exposure.

 Polymorphous light eruption:

 There are no specific tests for photosensitivity reactions.
 A doctor suspects a photosensitivity reaction when a rash appears only in areas exposed to sunlight.
 A close review of the person's medical history, skin symptoms, any diseases, drugs taken by mouth, or substances applied to the skin (such as drugs or cosmetics) may help a doctor pinpoint the cause of the photosensitivity reaction.
-Doctors may do tests to rule out diseases, such as systemic lupus erythematosus, that are known to make some people susceptible to such reactions.
+Doctors may do tests to rule out diseases that are known to make some people susceptible to such reactions (such as systemic lupus erythematosus).

 Prevention and Treatment

 All people should avoid excessive sun exposure, but people who are sensitive to sunlight due to any cause should be especially careful and wear protective clothes, avoid sunlight as much as possible, and use sunscreens regularly.
 If possible, any drugs or chemicals that could cause photosensitivity should be discontinued after consulting with a doctor.